cerner/terra-application/packages/terra-application-docs/src/terra-dev-site/app/UpgradeGuide.md

 ### Code changes

+#### Dependency updates

 Once the prerequisites listed above are complete, the project can be upgraded to terra-application v2. terra-application v2 requires the following dependences versions to be updated as part of the upgrade process:
 * terra-aggregate-translations must be updated to v3.
 * webpack-config-terra must be updated to v4.
 * terra-dev-site must be updated to v8.
-* rect-intl must be updated to

-The above dependences and terra-application v2 all require react-intl v5 as a peerDependency.
+* rect-intl must be updated to v5 as the above dependences and terra-application v2 all require v5 as a peerDependency.
-Once the versions above are installed, the following code changes will need to be done:

-react-intl v5 no longer exports intlShape.
-All usage of intlShape must be updated to xyz.
-For more information, refer to the react-intl upgrade guides.
-You may need to refer to the v3 & v4 upgrade guides in addition to v5.

-#### import updates
+#### Import updates

 Terra-application now uses proper submodule export partterns.
 The table below maps the old imports to the new imports.